zzmtkj/gitskills/README.md

 powered by nick.
 bug is ok!
 ======================
-this is write in feature2 branch
+this is write in feature2 branch Simple & Fast.